jdegand/ngrx-notification/README.md

 [Angular Challenges](https://angular-challenges.vercel.app/challenges/ngrx/7-power-effect) #7 NgRx Notification

-Right now, I have added a snackbar alert for each `add` action.
-Alerts are shown regardless of route.
+Right now, the app has an implementation that works without the use of ngrx effects.

 ## Directions